LOADING ...

 Well it looked the potter's field for Doc and that caused us some alarm

-some one remembered the family graveyard out on the Simmon's farm
+'Till one remembered the family graveyard out on the Simmon's farm

 It's a joke that our town was broke and no one could give a thing

-Except Jones the he did mighty well
+Jones the undertaker he did mighty well

 But those of mourners they stretched out for more than a mile